FactoryNewdel/RPGCore/README.md

       RPGCore.admin:
         description: Grants access to all RPGCore admin commands
         children:
+          RPGCore.forceswitch:
+            description: Perm to change a players class
+            default: op
+          RPGCore.forcereset:
+            description: Perm to reset a players class
+            default: op
           RPGCore.reload:
             description: Perm to reload the config
+            default: op
       RPGCore.user:
         description: Grants access to all RPGCore user commands
         children:
+          RPGCore.use:
+            description: Perm to use the RPG system
+            default: true
+          RPGCore.class:
+            description: Perm to show info about your class
+            default: true
+          RPGCore.switch:
+            description: Perm to switch your class
+            default: true
+          RPGCore.reset:
+            description: Perm to reset your class
+            default: true
 ```
 ## Issues
 - Players have to rejoin on server reload